 This is another key indicator to Google as to whether your website is professional and trustworthy.

 If your website is taking longer then 3 seconds to load you’ll already be losing over 30% of your website visitors but Google will also see this as a reason to decrease your websites rank.

-Visit GTmetrix to test your websites load time.
+Visit PageSpeed Insights to test your websites load time.

 You can improve your website page speed by upgrading your hosting, optimising your image sizes, utilising website caching or by working with a web developer to improve your websites code.

 If you want to rank highly for certain keywords then you obviously need to be using these in your titles and content.